Franklin-University-WEBD236/webd236-todo-sessions/README.md

-# WEBD 236 To Do app, Model 2 architecture
+# WEBD 236 To Do app with login sessions

 Goals are:
-  - Demostrate a model 2 architecture
+  - add sessions, cookies
-  - Work with routing
+  - create, update, delete users
-  - Work with templating
+  - login/logout
-  - Explore the model-view-controller pattern
+  - simple permissions